 - The failure of the owner or operator of the premises to use such care proximately caused the plaintiff’s injuries.

-While wet floors, debris and obstacles are the source of many injuries that occur in stores and homes, other premises accidents involve negligent security or other negligence.
+While wet floors, debris and obstacles are the source of many slip and fall injuries that occur in stores and homes, other premises accidents involve negligent security or other negligence.
 The personal injury attorneys at our firm represent injured clients who have sustained back injury, neck injury, hip fracture, head injury or other serious injury as a result of negligence.
 Accidents subject to premises liability claims can involve dangerous conditions caused by inadequate maintenance, lack of security, or failure to correct hazards and building code violations on property, including: